Advance Healthcare Directives & Estate Planning

 Taking a proactive stance toward the estate planning process can make a huge difference, ensuring the outcome is predictable, and minimizing any potentially unpleasant surprises for your loved ones.
 California estate planning attorney Mark Gullotta has been helping people plan for the future for more than fifteen years.
 Mark believes an estate plan is not a “static” document; as your life changes, your estate plan should be flexible enough to change with it.

 While this is the goal, you will also need to revisit your estate plan—including your advance healthcare directive—from time to time to ensure there have been no changes in your wishes.
 Attorney Mark Gullotta can assist you with every aspect of your estate plan—from the planning stages to the execution of the legal documents and beyond.
-If your goal is to protect your loved ones and you want a comfortable planning experience with an attorney who will keep you informed every step of the way, contact Mark Gullotta today.